 We already run a waiting list of good causes in Scotland, all of whom have expressed an interest in receiving free seeds from us.

-We gather your donated seeds into lucky dip-style 'bundles', and give them to these groups on a rolling basis.
+We gather your donated seeds into lucky dip-style 'bundles', and give them to these groups during February, in time for spring sowing.

 SEEDS THAT WE CAN (AND CAN'T) ACCEPT